cmoser8892/NL-LatticeBoltzmann/README.md

-# Code for the Masterthesis: Arbitary shapes in Lattice Boltzmann
+# Code to the Masterthesis: Arbitary shapes in Lattice Boltzmann

 The main goal is to create a datastructure that enables flexibilty with boundaries in a Lattice Boltzmann Simulation.
 Neighborhood lists with singular nodes are used instead of the usual grids to enable simulations with just the requiered amount of fluid nodes.